808-399-4388 Serving Hawaii Kai & East Honolulu CPO Certified

 Full heater replacement (heat pump)$3,500–$6,500New unit + electrical + installation

-My take: Heat exchangers corrode faster in Hawaii’s salt air.
-If your heater is over 8 years old and the heat exchanger is failing, replacement usually makes more sense than a $1,000+ repair on aging equipment.
-Heat pump water heaters are gaining popularity here because they’re more energy-efficient in our mild climate.
+Heat exchangers corrode faster in Hawaii’s salt air.
+If your heater is over eight years old and the heat exchanger is failing, replacement usually makes more financial sense than a $1,000-plus repair on equipment that’s near end of life.
+Heat pump water heaters are gaining popularity here because they’re more efficient in our mild climate.

-Plumbing leaks and breaks are some of the most variable repairs because of the labor involved in accessing underground pipes.
+Plumbing repairs are some of the most variable because of the labor involved in accessing underground pipes.
+A visible pipe on the equipment pad is a different job than one buried under your deck.

 RepairCost RangeWhat’s Involved